lepisma/lepisma.github.io/_posts/2014-11-25-interstellar-tesseract.md

 <figcaption>Cooper in Tesseract</figcaption>
 </figure>

 First thing first, this Tesseract is not an infinity stone.
-Die Marvel !
+Die Marvel!
 From wikipedia,

 > In geometry, the tesseract is the four-dimensional analog of the cube (4-cube
 > hypercube); the tesseract is to the cube as the cube is to the square.